ryuhei329/cloud-takehome/README.md

 **key_name:** Customize the `key_name` parameter with your AWS access key account name.

 2. **mod_ansible_yaml.py**
 The provided script, `mod_ansible_yaml.py`, offers the capability to modify playbook YAML files, allowing for direct hostname specification.
-Please note that the configuration for `aws_ec2` in Ansible is pre-configured and may not be necessary for this use case.
+Please note that `aws_ec2` in Ansible is pre-configured and may not be necessary for this use case.

 Feel free to tailor these configurations to meet your specific requirements.